Zankou Chicken: Move to America

-Long Beach, Montebello, Anaheim, Huntington Beach, and Valencia/Santa Clarita.
-Until 2025, the only location whose chicken was halal certified was in Anaheim (though they are the only location with halal certified beef).
-(The original location, Granada Hills, Tarzana, Thousand Oaks, and Montebello locations are not listed on the website; Rita Iskenderian owns the website and doesn't include them.)
+Division of business

-On January 14, 2003, after a heated argument, Zankou Chicken owner Mardiros Iskenderian shot and killed his sister, Dzovig Marjik, and his mother Margarit Iskenderian; he then killed himself in a double-murder suicide.
-Iskenderian was in the late stages of colon and brain cancer, which is believed to have had an effect on his mental faculties.
+On January 14, 2003, after a heated argument, Mardiros fatally shot his sister, Dzovig Marjik, and his mother, before fatally shooting himself in a double-murder suicide.
+Madiros was in the late stages of colon and brain cancer, which is believed to have affected his mental faculties.
 The repercussions of this event, and the lasting division of the brand into two family factions, impeded the continuing growth of the business despite the restaurants' popularity.

 In the California Court of Appeal case Iskenderian v.
-Iskenderian, Mardiros Iskenderian's widow Rita unsuccessfully sought to attain sole control of the Zankou Chicken trademark.
+Iskenderian in 2006, Mardiros' widow Rita unsuccessfully sought to attain sole control of the Zankou Chicken trademark.

 In 2013, Zankou Chicken was one of the contributors for Green Armenia, which brings attention to environmental problems faced by the people of Armenia.